 Groups and Channels.
 You understand that if you subscribe to or join any Groups in the App, you may receive notices, notifications or other content related to such Groups.
 If you do not want to receive this information, you can remove yourself from such Groups or you can turn off/silence the notification functions of such Groups.

 Events.
 The Services may be used by Users to plan, or provide information regarding, meet-ups, happy hours, coffees, luncheons or other networking events (collectively, “Events”).
 Some Events may be open to all Users while others may be limited to select participants or by invitation only.
 Some Events may consist of 1:1 or small group in-person meetings.
 CNCT has no control over Events and assumes no responsibility for any Events.
 CNCT does not conduct or require background checks on Users and does not attempt to verify the truth or accuracy of statements made by other Users attending Events or those involved with sponsoring, hosting or participating in Events.
 Exercise common sense and good judgment when engaging with other Users and when attending and participating in Events.
 Your decision to participate in and attend an Event is at your own risk only.
 Without limiting the foregoing, you acknowledge that some Events carry inherent dangers, such as the risk of exposure to Covid-19 or other illness.
 By participating in any Event, you understand and agree that you have freely chosen to assume these risks.
 There may be additional terms, policies or conditions related to Events generally or to specific Events and you understand and agree to be bound by all such other terms, policies or conditions.
 Certain Events may require payments or fees which will be communicated at the time of registration if applicable.
 Certain third parties may pay CNCT to market, advertise or co-host an Event.
+Please know that when you RSVP to attend an Event, we may share your User Information with applicable Event hosts, sponsors, organizers and/or participants.

 3.12 Interactions With Other Users and Third Parties.
 You understand and agree that CNCT does not, and cannot, confirm that each User is who they claim to be.
 We are not responsible for authenticating Users and therefore it is your responsibility to conduct the appropriate due diligence before communicating or interacting with other Users, employers, and any other third party.
 You assume all risks associated with Users, employers and third parties with whom you come into contact.
 If you have any disputes or issues with any Users, employers and third parties you agree to pursue any remedies directly with the applicable User, employer and third party.